This use case is a contribution from the Government of Italy.

 Enhancing economic, social and environmental value:

-User acceptance/integration: communication with citizens about the service and its role for the community might be needed, as an effective way of capturing user expectations and encouraging high participation rates.
+User Acceptance: there is a need to prove collected data, especially in private houses, won’t be used beyond this specific use case.
+Communication with the public about the service and its role for the community can be an effective way of capturing user expectations and encouraging uptake.

-The project was developed by the Agency for Digital Italy in collaboration with Politecnico of Turin, the Italian telco TIM, Olivetti and Trust Technologies.
-The use case has received public funding from the Ministry of Economic Development following a public invitation to tender.
-It is currently being firstly implemented and tested in the urban and suburban areas of the pilot city of Ivrea (Municipality of Torino, Piemonte).
+The project was developed by the University of Cagliari in collaboration with the Italian Telcos Linkem and Tiscali, together with the National Institute of Nuclear Physics and two Italian innovative SMEs (GreenShare and FossaLab).
+The idea has received public funding from the Ministry of Economic Development following a public invitation to tender.
+It is currently being firstly implemented and tested in the urban and suburban areas of the city of Cagliari (Sardegna).